 South Africa’s KwaZulu-Natal province has been battered by torrential rains and catastrophic floods.
 By Thursday 14 April, the provincial death toll stood at 306 people; many were still missing – and more rain was expected over the coming Easter weekend.

-Research shows that extreme weather events and natural disasters are likely to become increasingly common in southern Africa in the coming years.
+It’s not the first natural disaster to hit South Africa or its neighbours, among them Mozambique and Zimbabwe, in recent years.
+And it won’t be the last: research shows that extreme weather events and natural disasters are likely to become increasingly common in southern Africa in the coming years.
 The increased risk of extreme weather disasters is related to changes in the global climate.
 Rising air and water temperatures lead to rising sea levels, supercharged storms and higher wind speeds.
 More intense and prolonged droughts, heavier precipitation and flooding are the expected result.

 One of the biggest challenges will be how city authorities understand – and respond proactively to – the informal conditions in which millions of urban poor live.
-This danger was brought into stark relief in the floods in South Africa’s KwaZulu-Natal and Eastern Cape provinces where almost 100 people died, and many more had their vulnerable houses washed away.

-Research in our recent book Democracy Disconnected shows that disasters like floods present an opportunity for the state to upgrade informal settlements.
+Research in our book Democracy Disconnected shows that disasters like floods present an opportunity for the state to upgrade informal settlements.
 But there are risks too.
 Rebuilding informal settlements after a disaster must be done with great care and consultation.
 If not, people’s lives could be endangered and a city’s authority and reputation damaged.

 In addition, cities must be open to learning from the innovations of informal life.

 Choice and proximity